 Organizational Experience:

-Narrative describing the experience of the organization and staff persons in the use of HOME funds, other federally assisted housing activities, and all other types of housing development activities, including both affordable and market rate housing development.
-Include the number of years of direct experience in the HOME Program and the number of HOME Written Agreements awarded and successfully completed.
-HOME Program experience is not a requirement for funding.
-However, it helps to establish capacity.
+Narrative describing the experience of the organization and its staff persons as it relates to housing development activities.
+This experience can include both affordable and market rate housing development.
+If applicable, please refer to activities completed with HOME funds or other federal assistance.
+Applicants should provide a list detailing the developments their organization has completed within the last 5-year period.
+This list should include the number of developed units, the location of the development, and what role the applicant’s organization played in the development.
+HOME Program experience is not a requirement for funding, however it helps to establish capacity.
+Development experience should be equivalent to the proposed development.
+Applicants which cannot demonstrate experience which relates the activity they are applying for may be required to submit additional supporting documentation and may not be eligible to receive HOME funding for the activity requested in the amount requested.

 Document and delineate the names and job titles of all staff persons responsible for the proposed activity and their areas of responsibility.
 This should include, but is not limited to, daily oversight for overall Development financing, production, and administration.